probonopd/previous/trunk/readme.previous.txt

   > Fixes bug that prevented sound input under NeXTstep 0.8.
   > Fixes bug that caused temporary speed anomalies after pausing.
   > Improves dummy RAMDAC emulation.

+  Previous v1.7:
+  > Adds support for twisted-pair Ethernet.
+  > Adds SoftFloat emulation for 68882 transcendental FPU instructions.
+  > Adds SoftFloat emulation for i860 floating point instructions.
+  > Improves 68040 FPU emulation to support resuming of instructions.
+  > Improves Ethernet connection stability.
+  > Improves efficiency while emulation is paused.
+  > Improves device timings to be closer to real hardware.
+  > Fixes bug in timing system.
+MO drive now works in variable speed mode.
+  > Fixes bug in 68040 MMU that caused crashes and kernel panics.
+  > Fixes bug in 68040 FPU that caused crashes due to unnormal zero.
+  > Fixes bug in FMOVEM that modified wrong FPU registers.
+  > Fixes bug that sometimes caused hangs if sound was disabled.
+  > Fixes bug that caused lags in responsiveness during sound output.
+  > Fixes bug that caused a crash when using write protected image files.

  7) Running Previous